JamesRandall/AccidentalFish.Xamarin.DependencyInjection/README.md

 To use it during development simple create a new instance of the Container class and it supports the usual set of Register<> and Resolve<> type methods.

-When you're ready you can cast the Container into a ICodeGeneration interface and use the WriteToStream method to generate a C# class with your dependencies created by compilable code as opposed to reflection.
+When you're ready create an instance of the CodeGenerator class and use the WriteToStream method to generate a C# class with your dependencies created by compilable code as opposed to reflection.

 The tests in CsharpGeneratorTests.cs show how to do this.
 I'll make getting the code easier in a future version for now the easiest way is simply to grab the resulting string in the Xamarin IDE Locals inspector and paste it into a new file.